Licensing non-shipborne automatic identification systems

 Broadly, authorisation may be obtained provided the following conditions are met:

-- electromagnetic radiation (EMR) exposure standards are met, as set out in the Radiocommunications Licence Conditions (Apparatus Licence) Determination 2003 which may be viewed on the ACMA’s website
+- Electromagnetic radiation (EMR) exposure standards are met, as set out in the Radiocommunications Licence Conditions (Apparatus Licence) Determination 2015 which may be viewed on the Federal Register of Legislation website.

-- ACMA licence conditions (including qualifications for operators) for the VHF marine band, as set out in the Radiocommunications Licence Conditions (Maritime Coast Licence) Determination 2002, must be complied with
+- ACMA licence conditions (including qualifications for operators) for the VHF marine band, as set out in the Radiocommunications Licence Conditions (Maritime Coast Licence) Determination 2015, must be complied with.

 Applicants wishing to proceed with third party authorisation need to follow the process detailed below: